F0lak/dm_open_ref/ref/notes/bloom (filters).md

 The
 `offset` and `size` parameters are used to control the glow effect.
-They work the same as they do in the drop shadow filter+ `offset` causes the light to grow outwards, and a blur of `size` is then applied to soften it.
+They work the same as they do in the drop shadow filter: `offset` causes the light to grow outwards, and a blur of `size` is then applied to soften it.
 Often just using a blur alone will produce a pleasing effect.
 By playing with these two values you can make the bloom effect appear